Osteoarthritis at the base of the thumb: Arthrodesis

 Arthrodesis of the TMC joint is a surgical procedure in which the trapezium bone and the metacarpal bone of the thumb are secured together.
 They are held together by K-wires or a plate and screws until the bone will heal.

 Disadvantages include inability to flatten the hand.

 Additionally, the stress on the CMC joint is now spread over the adjacent joints, those joints are more likely to develop osteoarthritis.

 Nevertheless, this procedure can be used in patients with stage II and III CMC OA as well as in young people with posttraumatic osteoarthritis.

 Joint replacement

 X-ray of trapeziometacarpal joint replacement.
 Left hand of a 58-year-old woman.

 The joint can be replaced with artificial material.
 An artificial joint is also referred to as a prosthesis.
 Prostheses are more problematic at the trapeziometacarpal joint compared to joints like the knee or the hips.

 Prostheses come in many varieties, such as spacers or resurfacing prostheses.

-It's not clear within the current literature that a prosthesis has any advantage over trapeziectomy.
+It's not clear based on current evidence that a prosthesis has any advantage over trapeziectomy.

-Overall, joint replacements are related to long-term complications such as subluxation, fractures, synovitis (due to the material used) and nerve damaging.In many cases revision surgery is needed to either remove or repair the prosthesis.
+Overall, joint replacements are related to long-term complications such as subluxation, fracture, and synovitis (due to the material used).
+Some problems lead to a second surgery to either remove or repair the prosthesis.
 Also note that usage of a joint replacement is heavy in costs.

-The quality of the prostheses is improving and there is reason to believe this will have a positive effect on outcome in the years to follow.
+The quality of the prostheses is improving and some believe this will have a positive effect on outcome in the years to follow.